tommasoresti/turingjs/README.md

 The symbol `'!'` is used as a state jump to *terminate* the execution

-The project comes already with a prefilled `instructions.txt` These instructions are converting 0's to 1's
+As an example, the project comes already with a prefilled `instructions.txt`

+These instructions are converting 0's to 1's

 ```